-I am now keeping busy playing guitar and doing lead vocals for my 1970s soft rock band Absolutely Jack.
-We play corporate events and parties.
+I am now keeping busy playing guitar and doing lead vocals for my 1970s soft rock retrospective solo act.
+It’s still on hold for now as the covid plague continues but I’m looking forward to getting back out there as soon as it’s safe to do so.
 And I’m still playing the same 1983 Strat (as well as a few other beauties.)

 Music from the 1970’s is my thing, especially those that are difficult to play, yet have a degree of art and poetry in the solos, like Peter Frampton, Steely Dan, and Dire Straits.
 Here’s one of my favourite solos: “Do You Feel Like We Do” blended into April Wine’s Could Have Been a Lady.

 My occasional blogs on this website are about music and the showbiz industry.
 They are listed at the bottom of this home page, and I am also putting together an index of them here.